 Part 9 — Committed capacity and transitional provisions

-51. Interpretation
+51. Terms used

 (1) In this Part —

 RPC Retail means the Regional Power Corporation in its role as a retailer of electricity.

 (2) In this Part premises are eligible premises if a corporation was obliged to make available access for the transport of electricity to them under clause 2(1) of Schedule 6 to the Act (as in force before the repeal of that Schedule by the Electricity Transmission and Distribution Systems (Repeal and Related Provisions) Regulations 2007).